DataDog/integrations-core/silk/README.md

 ### Events

-The Silk integration does not include any events.
+The Silk integration includes the following events:

+-

 ### Service Checks